kashmir54/kashmir54.github.io/_walkthroughs/index.md

 # HackTheBox:

 Here you can find the walkythoughs for the HackTheBox machines.
 I will be doing as much as possible this 2022.
+Grey cards are active rooms, they will be enable after machine retires.

 <script src="https://www.hackthebox.eu/badge/365669"></script>